 Pay attention to your tools

 Do some research before you proceed.
-Read the messages that your anti-malware tool is giving you, as well as any additional information it offers.
+Read the messages your anti-malware tool is giving you, as well as any additional information it offers.
 Search the internet to see what others’ experiences have been in your situation.
 Ask a trusted adviser.
 Get more information before proceeding.

-The anti-malware or other tools are warning you for a reason.
+Your security tools are warning you for a reason.

 Remember, once your machine has been compromised by malware, it’s not your machine any more.
 Once your account has been hacked into, it’s not your account any more.